 Model Owner:

+The Fidelity Information Services (FIS) SecurLOCK Predict is a customized fraud strategy program designed to address fraud specific to each institution’s card portfolio(s).
+Ongoing fraud trend analysis is conducted by a dedicated team of fraud analysts and proactive fraud rule strategy recommendations are provided.

-East West Bank uses the Fidelity Information Services (FIS) SecurLock Predict product to run fraud rules on its debit and credit card portfolios.
+East West Bank uses FIS SecurLock Predict product to run fraud rules on its debit and credit card portfolios.
 FIS SecurLock is a comprehensive card fraud management solution that integrates the Fair Issac Corporation (FICO) Falcon platform to enhance its fraud detection and prevention capabilities.
-Falcon Fraud Manager is a proprietary fraud detection product developed by FICO, a leader in transaction fraud detection.
-Together with analytic services offered by FIS and the Falcon Fraud Manager engine, SecurLOCK delivers one of the most powerful resources against fraud available.
+Together with the analytic services offered by FIS and the Falcon Fraud Manager engine, SecurLOCK delivers one of the most powerful resources against fraud available.
+This model works in conjunction with FICO Falcon platform to score transactions, evaluating their risk levels while VISA VAA and Mastercard are employed to trigger alerts for potentially compromised transactions.
+The final decision on whether to approve or decline a transaction is made by SecurLock Predict, leveraging a rule-based system developed in collaboration with East West Bank.
 Its service uses individual cardholders, transaction, and merchant data to detect a wide range of credit and debit card fraud.

 The Bank’s business objective of implementing the FIS SecurLock model includes assessing the likelihood of a transaction being fraudulent by scoring the transaction against industry-wide models and cardholder specific profile metrics.
 The software assigns a score to the transaction, with higher scores being more likely to be fraudulent.

-FIS leverages the FICO Falcon Fraud to monitor transactions end to end to detect and prevent fraud in the bank credit cards and debit cards.
+.
+When integrated with the FICO Falcon platform, the FIS SecurLock Predict works synergistically to provide a more comprehensive fraud detection and prevention system.
+This integrated approach strengthens fraud-prevention measures, reduces the operational cost, ensures regulatory compliance and helps to improve customer trust.